Safety

 Please also check out our new animated videos before your visit to ensure you have a safe and enjoyable time.

-• Keep near to the right hand bank at all times.
+• Keep near to the right hand bank at all times (the opposite side to where you would drive on a road).

-• Speed limits in the Broads vary between 3 mph and 6 mph.
+• Stick to the speed limits on the Broads which are indicated by signs on the river banks.
+Generally speaking the speed limits vary between 3 mph and 6 mph.

 • Know your alcohol limits.
 Drink may make you more likely to fall in, and reduce your chances of surviving if you do.